edgexfoundry/edgex-docs/docs_src/design/ucr/Microservice-Authentication.md

 ### Other Related Issues

-- Including identity and access management in edgex system ([edgex-go#3845](https://github.com/edgexfoundry/edgex-go/issues/3845)):
+- Including identity and access management in EdgeX system ([edgex-go#3845](https://github.com/edgexfoundry/edgex-go/issues/3845)):
   Expresses the desire to integrate human identity into the EdgeX system.
   The BSI presentation to EdgeX TSC also explicitly mentions Auth0 integration.